OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

     current_job = job
 ```

 Looks nice, but what if a decorated function had more arguments?
-I could rewrite the code, of course, but the point is there should be a built-in and generic solution out-of-the-box on the contrary to making users copy-paste code that performs very basic tasks.
+I could rewrite the code, of course, but the point is, there should be a built-in and generic solution out-of-the-box in contrast to making users copy-paste code that performs very basic tasks.

 For comparison the similar place in ASP.NET Core does not use any custom code and looks like this: